-Veterans and dependents of veterans planning to study using veterans' benefits at the University of West Georgia should apply for admission as any other student.
-Eligibility for Veterans Administration benefits has no direct relationship to the institution.
-All financial transactions are directly between the student and the Veterans Administration.
-Chapter 33 (post September 11/GI Bill) pays tuition and fees to the institution.
-The housing allowance and book/supplies stipend are paid to the student.
+Veterans and eligible family members planning on using GI Bill benefits at the University of West Georgia should apply for admission as any other student.
+Eligibility for GI Bill benefits has no direct relationship to the institution.
+All financial transactions are directly between the student and the Veterans Administration with the exception of the Post 9/11(Chap-33) benefit which pays the institution directly for in-state tuition and academic fees.
+The monthly housing allowance and book/supplies stipend are paid to the student.

-Students receiving V.A. benefits should adhere strictly to a planned program of study as indicated on their appropriate school and V.A. forms.
-Students receiving V.A. educational benefits are also required to report to the Registrar's Office at the University of West Georgia changes in course load, withdrawals, or interruptions in attendance in order to minimize personal liability resulting from overpayment of benefits.
-Program changes must be reported promptly on appropriate V.A. forms which are available in the Registrar's Office.
-Veterans Administration regulations indicate that students receiving benefits are expected to attend classes regularly.
-The Registrar's Office, therefore, asks faculty members to report prolonged and excessive class absences so that affected students' enrollment certifications may be terminated.
+Students receiving GI Bill benefits should adhere strictly to a planned program of study as indicated on their appropriate school and VA forms.
+Students participating in VA educational programs are required to report to the institutions (VCO) in the Enrollment Services Center (ESC) any changes in credit hours or interruptions in attendance in order to minimize personal liability resulting from overpayment of benefits resulting in indebtedness to the VA.
+Department of Defense as well as Veterans Administration regulations stipulates that students receiving GI Bill benefits are expected to attend classes regularly.
+The Enrollment Services Center (ESC), therefore, asks faculty members to report prolonged and excessive class absences so that certification termination of affected students may be completed.

-For additional information on programs that may be available, please view the Veteran's information found on the Financial Aid home page at www.westga.edu/finaid/.
+For additional information on programs that may be available, please view the Veteran's Information section found on the Financial Aid home page at www.westga.edu/finaid/